Table of Contents

 - Prepare for at least 4000 hours or two years of supervised experience for a license.
 You can complete some of these hours during the internship.
 However, at least 2,000 hours must be completed after earning your doctoral degree.

-If you want to become a forensic psychologist, it’s essential to explore the country’s and state’s license requirements.
+To become a forensic psychologist, it’s essential to explore the country’s and state’s license requirements.
 Each state will have different requirements, so look into that based on where you want to practice.

 Forensic psychologists need to possess strong proficiency in legal knowledge.
 Apart from that, it’s important to understand how both the fields of psychology and law interconnect.